Rendcomb Junior School

 What?
 Where?
 Rendcomb College Junior School near Cirencester is a co-educational, non-selective junior school for ages 3-11 (little ones can start at rising three if they’re well behaved, sorry, potty trained) deep in the Gloucestershire countryside, with fewer than 100 children from Nursery to Year 6.
 The attached Senior School runs to 18, with full boarding facilities (about 50% of the kids board).
 The school was founded in 1920 by Frederick Noel Hamilton Wills in a gorgeous former stately home (with possibly the grandest entrance hall of a school I’ve seen) where it remains, and thrives, to this day.
 Indeed the Wills family, who also helped found Bristol University, are still very much involved with the school, echoing its family-orientated vibe.
 The school is nestled in Rendcomb village with a wonderfully bucolic, rural feel, though only a few miles from both Cirencester and Cheltenham.
 Children come from the local area but some as far afield as Faringdon.
 Well, wouldn’t you, for these gorgeous grounds?

-On the artsy side, Rendcomb has a brand-spanking new (only opened in March of this year) Griffin Theatre, with a 350-seat performance space, orchestra pit, rehearsal rooms, sprung-floor dance studio and…wait for it…dressing rooms with lights around the mirrors!
+On the artsy side, Rendcomb has a brand-spanking new (only opened in March of last year) Griffin Theatre, with a 350-seat performance space, orchestra pit, rehearsal rooms, sprung-floor dance studio and…wait for it…dressing rooms with lights around the mirrors!
 The Junior School use this for their school play as well as other occasions.

 Academic: A deliberately non-selective school, it’s clearly not just a gallop to the academic hothouse – some kids will be super-bright, others may have talents elsewhere.
 Children predominately stay on for the Senior School, although some go onto grammar schools in the area including prestigious Pate’s in Cheltenham.
 Preparation is for the children to move up within the school, although if the grammar route is preferred this can be accommodated.
 Class sizes are kept deliberately small (up to 16) and each year is only one form, all the way up to Year 5.
 This, plus their SEN teaching (a Head of Learning Support for the whole school plus another qualified teacher purely for the juniors, as well as teaching assistants trained to work with smaller groups) and Gifted and Talented programme combines to make a successful formula – of the scholarships on offer to Senior School, pupils coming up from the juniors snaffled two-thirds of them, with 3 academic scholarships, the Art Scholarship, Sports Scholarship and Drama Scholarship in the bag.